No, you do not have to sing every single number. There is lots of fun and creativity here, though, with lyrics by barbershopper Tom Larsen.

 This energetic song is a pure delight.
 If you figure out what the words mean, do let me know.

 This is the cute pop hit popularized by Tony Orlando & Dawn.
 Suspicion seems to be going around, eh?
+Will this mystery ever be solved?

 A #1 pop hit from 1966, this tune has a lilting feel and a mock-sad message.
 It is some fun.